altnp/interview-terraform/README.md

-# Part 2
+# Part 3

-Create a second Web instance in a different subnet.
-Add it to the load balancer.

-How could you update the ALB to handle upgrading HTTP traffic to HTTPS?
+Update the project to create `N` Web instances evenly distributed by in the existing subnets, add them all to the load balancer, upate the HTML file hosted by Nginx to output `Hello {Instance Number}`.